bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Extensions are specialised modules.
 They must represent a set of functionality; whether business, system or infrastructure.
 In line with the layered architecture as describe above, the following are the expected extensions and their content:

  - UI extensions: these are typically addons and should contain only UI logic as contained in pages, views, tags, javascript, and css
- - Facades extensions: these are closely linked to the UI layer as they contain contextualised logic'
+ - Facades extensions: these are closely linked to the UI layer as they contain contextualized logic
- - Services extensions: these should contain business logic as well as the data layer components where separation of the data layer is illogical
+ - Services extensions: these should contain business logic as well as the data layer components where the separation of the data layer is illogical
  - Data extension: this is optional as the platform extension serves part of this purpose.
 It is a common convention to use the services extensions to define data models and data access objects

 #### Naming  Conventions